flowground/amazonaws-com-glue-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### BatchGetDevEndpoints
-### Returns a list of resource metadata for a given list of DevEndpoint names.
+> Returns a list of resource metadata for a given list of DevEndpoint names.
 After calling the <code>ListDevEndpoints</code> operation, you can call this operation to access the data to which you have been granted permissions.
-This operation supports all IAM permissions, including permission conditions that uses tags.
+This operation supports all IAM permissions, including permission conditions that uses tags.<br/>

 #### Input Parameters
 * `Action` - _required_